ANegoh/ANegoh/README.md

-- 👀 I’m interested in learning android apk development
+- 👀 I’m interested in Learning Web Dev, AI and Blockchain
-- 🌱 I’m literally and advanced beginner learning via online research like YouTube and Google
 - 💞️ I’m looking to interact with experts and learn more